Michelle Williams (singer): 2004–2007: Destiny's Child's final projects, Do You Know and acting debut

-During the release of her fellow Destiny's Child members' debut albums, Williams spent time in the studio, recording her second album.
-The album saw her generally re-teaming with the majority of the producers and songwriters from her previous effort, including Solange Knowles, Dawkins & Dawkins, and brother Erron Williams.
+During the release of her fellow Destiny's Child members' debut albums, Rowland's Simply Deep and Knowles' Dangerously in Love, Williams spent time in the studio, recording her second album.
+The album saw her generally re-teaming with the majority of the producers and songwriters from her previous effort, including Solange Knowles, Dawkins & Dawkins and brother Erron Williams.
 Released in January 2004 in the United States, Do You Know reached number 120 on the Billboard 200 chart, despite a warm reception from critics who lent praise to Williams' songwriting ability.
 Once again, Williams scored more success on the component charts, where the album debuted at number two on the Top Gospel Albums chart and number three on the top Christian Albums tally.
 The album was later re-released, including previously unreleased songs and has sold 78,000 copies in the US, as of March 2008.

 After a three-year hiatus, Destiny's Child reunited for Destiny Fulfilled, released in November 2004.
-The album hit number two on the Billboard 200, and spawned the singles "Lose My Breath", "Soldier", "Girl" and "Cater 2 U".
-In support of the album, Destiny's Child embarked on a 2005 Destiny Fulfilled ...
+The album hit number two on the Billboard 200, and spawned the singles "Lose My Breath", "Soldier" (featuring T.I. & Lil Wayne), "Girl" and "Cater 2 U".
+In support of the album, Destiny's Child embarked on a 2005 Destiny Fulfilled...
 And Lovin' It world tour, which started in April to September of the same year.
 On the Barcelona, Spain visit, the group announced their disbandment after their final North American leg would end.
-In October 2005, the group released a greatest hits compilation album, titled #1's, including their most successful singles alongside three new tracks, including the band's final single "Stand Up for Love", penned by David Foster.
+In October 2005, the group released a greatest hits album, titled #1's, including their most successful singles alongside three new tracks, including the band's final single "Stand Up for Love", penned by David Foster.
 Destiny's Child was honored with a star on the Hollywood Walk of Fame in March 2006.
 They were recognized as the world's best-selling female group of all time.

 Following Destiny's Child's disbandment in early 2006, Williams made her television debut in the UPN comedy Half & Half, where she played the role of Naomi, a record company executive who is HIV positive.
 Later that year, she appeared as one of the celebrity singers on the FOX reality television show Celebrity Duets, duetting with actors Alfonso Ribeiro and Jai Rodriguez.
 In April 2006, Williams performed "America the Beautiful" at World Wrestling Entertainment's event WrestleMania 22, which was in her hometown of Chicago.
 Beginning in April 2007, Williams joined Oprah Winfrey's Chicago-based cast of the hit Broadway musical The Color Purple for its national tour, starting with an extended run at the Cadillac Palace Theatre.
 Williams described the opportunity as "a dream come true", playing the part of blues singer Shug Avery, which earned her positive reception.